Carreau/phd-dissertation/parts/part3.rst

 surface of the bead.
 The value of :math:`\delta`  is expected to be :math:`> 4.34 \mu{}m` as it include partially the dense actin gel.

 The model can be fitted independently on each experimental approach phase.
-An example of such a fit is shown in figure :num:`Fig #force-distance-fit` and the quality of fit can be measure by the coefficient :math:`R^2` which has a media value of `0.97` across all fits.
+An example of such a fit is shown in :num:`figure #force-distance-fit` and the quality of fit can be measure by the coefficient :math:`R^2` which has a media value of `0.97` across all fits.